Detection and Imputation based Two-Stage Denoising Diffusion Power System Measurement Recovery under Cyber-Physical Uncertainties: Abstract

 \section{Abstract}

-Measurement uncertainties, represented by cyber-attacks and data losses, seriously degrade the quality of power system measurements.
-Fortunately, the powerful generation ability of the denoising diffusion models can enable more precise measurement generation for power system data recovery.
-However, the controllable data generation and efficient computing methods of denoising diffusion models for deterministic trajectory still need further investigation.
-To this end, this paper proposes an improved two-stage denoising diffusion model (TSDM) to identify and reconstruct the measurements with various measurement uncertainties.
+Power system cyber-physical uncertainties, including measurement ambiguities stemming from cyber attacks and data losses, along with system uncertainties introduced by massive renewables and complex dynamics, reduce the likelihood of enhancing the quality of measurements.
+Fortunately, denoising diffusion models exhibit powerful learning and generation abilities for the complex underlying physics of the real world.
+To this end, this paper proposes an improved detection and imputation based two-stage denoising diffusion model (TSDM) to identify and reconstruct the measurements with various cyber-physical uncertainties.
 The first stage of the model comprises a classifier-guided conditional anomaly detection component, while the second stage involves diffusion-based measurement imputation component.
-Moreover, the proposed TSDM adopts precise means and optimal variances to accelerate the diffusion generation process with subsequence sampling.
-Extensive numerical case studies demonstrate that the proposed TSDM can accurately recover power system measurements despite strong randomness under renewable energy integration and highly nonlinear dynamics under complex cyber-physical contingencies.
+Moreover, the proposed TSDM adopts optimal variance to accelerate the diffusion generation process with subsequence sampling.
+Extensive numerical case studies demonstrate that the proposed TSDM can accurately recover power system measurements despite renewables-induced strong randomness and highly nonlinear dynamics.
 Additionally, the proposed TSDM has stronger robustness compared to existing reconstruction networks and exhibits lower computational complexity than general denoising diffusion models.